kevinpt/vhdl-extras/README.txt

 Licensing

-   All of the source files distributed as part of VHDL-extras, with one exception, are made freely available under the MIT license.
+   All of the source files distributed as part of VHDL-extras are made freely available under the MIT license.
 The license permits unrestricted use of this code for commercial and non-commercial use.
 You may freely mix VHDL-extras code with proprietary code.
 You may make any modifications necessary without any requirement to redistribute your source code.
 The only requirement is to maintain the copyright and licensing information in the file headers.

-   The exception is strings_maps_constants.vhdl which contains code adapted from the GPLv2 licensed Ada library distributed with GNAT 3.15p.
-The license for this version of GNAT includes an exception clause that prevents the normal extension of the GPL terms to code that "links" or instantiates code from the package.
-This exception permits proprietary code to be combined with this file without imposing the requirement to redistribute the proprietary portions of the code.

    It is presumed that portions of the VHDL-extras library will be translated into circuitry with synthesis software.
 The resulting hardware